Davidson County man finds biological parents after using ancestry kit

-ROWAN COUNTY, N.C. -- Most of us take it for granted: we know who are parents are.
+ROWAN COUNTY, N.C. -- Most of us take it for granted: we know who our parents are.
 They are there every day.

 It was different, for Kevin Black, of Davidson County.